phil-baines-insta/dbt_ddc_generator/README.md

 # DBT DDC Generator

-A tool for generating Data Documentation and Contracts (DDC) for dbt models.
+A tool for generating Declarative Data Checks (DDC) for dbt models.
+Creates the bare minimum DDCs to get you started.

 ## Overview